sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gdk-pixbuf2</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : An image loading library
+Short desc    : An image loading library
 URL          : https://gitlab.gnome.org/GNOME/gdk-pixbuf
-Лицензия     : LGPLv2+
+License      : LGPLv2+
-Описание     : gdk-pixbuf is an image loading library that can be extended by loadable
+Descript     : gdk-pixbuf is an image loading library that can be extended by loadable
              : modules for new image formats.
 It is used by toolkits such as GTK+ or
              : clutter.
 ```